churchill-lab/sysgen2016/data/README.md

 ftp://ftp.jax.org/dgatti/ShortCourse2015/

-Particularly, gzipped FASTQ files of 192 samples (DO, liver, RNASeq)  can be accessed at

-ftp://ftp.jax.org/dgatti/ShortCourse2015/FASTQ/ (1.1TB)

-and the processed dataset can be downloaded from
+RNASeq DO liver dataset can be downloaded from

 ftp://ftp.jax.org/dgatti/ShortCourse2015/DO192_DataforSysGenCourse.Rdata (639 MB)